rofl0r/endianness.h/README.md

 # License

 This file is published under the public domain.
-Even in jurisdictions where the "public domain" is not an accepted open source license, this header is too trivial to even think about assigning a copyright.
+In case the concept of public domain does not exists under your jurisdiction, you can consider it to be dual licensed under the MIT, Apache and WTFPL licenses.

 # Contribution